rotbau/tkg-service-poc/README.md

 - VM Service, Network Service and Storage Service Operators
 - Considered part of the infrastructure

-When operators or developers need to authenticate to Tanzu to create or access Tanzu Kubernetes Grid clusters they will authenticate to the supervisor cluster API for the cluster they are working with.
+When operators or developers need to authenticate to Tanzu to create or access Tanzu Kubernetes Grid clusters they will authenticate to the supervisor cluster API VIP associated with namespace or ESXi cluster they are working with.
 The Supervisor cluster uses Identity souces configured in vCenter SSO to provide Kubernetes authentication.

 ## Working with vSphere Namespaces